Western Australian Pregnancy Cohort (Raine) Study

 Synopsis

 The original cohort of 2868 children (Generation 2), is one of the largest, most successful prospective cohorts of pregnancy, childhood, adolescence and now adulthood to be carried out anywhere in the world.
 This cohort has provided environmental, developmental and health information over the past 27 years providing a unique and valuable resource covering a wide range of health areas.
-Follow-up assessments of the cohort have been conducted at birth, 1, 2, 3, 5, 8, 10, 14, 17, 18, 20, 22 and 27 years of age by a collaborative team of researchers from many universities and organisations.
+Follow-up assessments of the cohort have been conducted at birth, 1, 2, 3, 5, 8, 10, 14, 17, 18, 20, 22, 27 and 28 years of age by a collaborative team of researchers from many universities and organisations.

 Summary

-Study name | The Western Australian Pregnancy Cohort (Raine) Study |
+Study name | The Raine Study |

-Study abbreviation | Raine Study |
+Study abbreviation | The Raine Study |

 Current project manager | Aggie Bouckley, Operations Manager |

-Cohort representative (study contact) | Dr Manon Dontje, Scientific Officer |
+Cohort representative (study contact) | Blagica Penova-Veselinovic, Scientific Manager |

-Postal address | The Raine Study, The University of Western Australia, School of Population Health | M410 | 14-16 Parkway, 35 Stirling Highway Crawley WA 6009 |
+Postal address | The Raine Study, The University of Western Australia, School of Population and Global Health | M410 | 14-16 Parkway, 35 Stirling Highway Crawley WA 6009 |

-Phone | +61 8 6488 6958 |
+Phone | +61 8 6488 6952 |

 Primary Institution | The University of Western Australia |

-Collaborating Institution/s | Curtin University, Telethon Kids Institute, Women and Infants Research Foundation, Edith Cowan University, Murdoch University, University of Notre Dame Australia, Raine Medical Research Foundation |
+University of Western Australia, Curtin University, The Telethon Kids Institute, Raine Medical Research Foundation, UWA Faculty of Medicine, Dentistry and Health Sciences, Women and Infants Research Foundation, Edith Cowan University, Murdoch University and University of Notre Dame. |

-Study website | www.rainestudy.org.au |
+Study website | rainestudy.org.au |

 Are data available outside study team? | Yes |